weecology/data-sharing-paper/data_sharing_ms.md

 	</tr>
 	<tr>
 		<td></td>
 		<td>Hard to distinguish if the value is not there because it was missing, or because it was collected, but overlooked on entry.
-A  line that looks blank can contain a hidden space, which results in computational errors.
-Counted as a zero for calculation purposes in Microsoft Excel.</td>
+A  line that looks blank can contain a hidden space, which results in computational errors.</td>
-		<td>Will work with Python and SQL</td>
+		<td>Will work with R, Python and SQL</td>
-		<td>Good option, if not performing calculations in Microsoft Excel.</td>
+		<td>Good option</td>
 	</tr>
 	<tr>
 		<td>999, -999, 9999, -9999</td>